datazoompuc/amazonia/en/viz/series-temporais-de-uso-e-cobertura-de-terra-dos-estados.md

     height="800"
     frameborder="0"
     allowfullscreen
-    title="Time Series of Land Cover Change by State"
+    title="Time Series of Land Use and Cover Change by State"
   ></iframe>
 </div>